Huawei is no longer here to simply make up the numbers. No, the Huawei P20 Pro goes toe-to-toe with the very best in the smartphone world.

-That said (and perhaps giving away the review verdict a little bit) the P20 Pro performs so well that it's given a pretty high spot in our best smartphone ranking.
-This isn't just a week into use - we have been using this phone for a month and are still seriously impressed.
+The P20 Pro performs so well that it's given a pretty high spot in our best smartphone ranking.
+This in-depth review isn't based on just a week's use either - we've been using this phone for a month and are still seriously impressed.

 For the Huawei P20 Pro’s price you could only get a 64GB iPhone 8 Plus, not an iPhone X, although there are some quirks to the Huawei design and software to get used to in return.